AmanAnifer/FurUniversitat/README.md

 # FurUniversitat
-All miscellaneous work stuff for my university
+(its almost deutsch for 'for university')
+This repo contains university related random stuff